-Note: If you have any question about Aristotle’s concept of plot, Please, ask in comments.
+Note: If you have any question about Aristotle’s concept of Tragic Plot, Please, ask in comments.

 Aristotle was born at a Greek colonial town in 384 B.C.
 He was a philosopher, moralist, psychologist, logician and a literary critic.
 He was a student of philosophic school of Plato in early age but in his old age he himself run the school.
-He died in 322 B.C.
+And he died in 322 B.C.

-What is a plot?
+What is a plot or tragic plot?
 According to Aristotle the plot is the logical arrangement of events.
 It is different from story that story is a rough arrangement of events but plot is a creative activity and it is a logical arrangement of events.

 Plot should be an organic whole.
 Aristotle compares the plot of tragedy with living organisms that each part or element of plot connected to each other like living organism.
 The removal of any part destructs the whole, if removal of any event does not affect the whole it is loose plot and not an organic plot.